stackforge/pecan/docs/0.0.1/source/hooks.rst

 use middleware with Pecan, but it is rather hard (sometimes impossible) to have access to Pecan's internals.

-Hooks offer three ways of dealing with a request: *before*, *after* and *on_error* .
-Obviously, an *after* hook will be triggered once the request has been processed, a *before* hook will be dealt before anything and a *on_error* will be called when the request generated an error.
+Hooks offer four ways of dealing with a request:

+* ``on_route``: called before Pecan attempts to route a request

+* ``before``: called after routing but before processing the request

+* ``after``: called after a request has been processed

+* ``on_error``: called when a request generates an error

 Implementation
 --------------
 They are very easy to plug into Pecan.
-In the below example we will go through a simple hooks that will gather some information about the request and then it will print it out to ``stdout``.
+In the below example we will go through a simple hook that will gather some information about the request and then it will print it out to ``stdout``.

 Your hook needs to import ``PecanHook`` which will be used to inherit from.